timan-z/SpringQueuePro/README.md

 * `GET /actuator/metrics` – JSON endpoint for individual metrics.
 * `GET /actuator/prometheus` – Prometheus scrape endpoint with all metrics.

-This allows easy integration with Prometheus + soon-to-come Grafana dashboards.
+This allows easy integration with Prometheus + **soon-to-come** Grafana dashboards (*leaving this section intentionally short since these metrics were intended for a larger Grafana section*).

 ---

+# DON'T FORGET TO RETURN TO AND REVISE SECTION 8 AFTER I FIX MY INTEGRATION TESTS!!!

 ### 8. Testability & CI